14 March, 2017

 This case once again highlights that when facing allegations involving Defamation, advice from specialist solicitors should be taken at the earliest opportunity.
 This can be useful in preserving evidence, limiting the damage and harm, but importantly that practical and cost effective legal advice is given on action to be taken.

-If you are looking for any more information with regards to our services view our Dispute Resolution section.
-You can also contact Manisha Modasia in our Dispute Resolution department via email or phone on 0333 207 1145.
+For more information contact Manisha Modasia in our Dispute Resolution department via email or phone on 0333 207 1145.
 Alternatively send any question through to Forbes Solicitors via our online Contact Form.